 EU-US Privacy Shield/Swiss-US Privacy Shield

-Acxiom is committed to educating its clients and employees in the United States and in the EU and Switzerland about the issues, guidelines and laws surrounding compliance with Privacy Shield.
+Acxiom is committed to educating its clients and employees in the United States and in the EU, UK, and Switzerland about the issues, guidelines and laws surrounding compliance with Privacy Shield.
 Since the requirements for compliance with Privacy Shield vary depending on whether Acxiom is acting as a processor on behalf of Acxiom’s clients or as a data controller, Acxiom’s policies and manner of compliance are described separately below.
 The practices Acxiom employs under the EU-U.S. Privacy Shield, as outlined below, also apply to data transferred from Switzerland to the United States in compliance with the Swiss-US Privacy Shield Framework.

 Acxiom as a Processor on Behalf of Clients